 - Complete an application to become a paid provider of services and supports for Medicaid or Medicaid’s home- and community-based waiver program.
 Application information can be found within the Iowa Medicaid Enterprise Provider Manuals under the heading, “Provider Enrollment.”
-You can find the Provider Manuals online at http://dhs.iowa.gov/policy-manuals/medicaid-provider .
+You can find the Provider Manuals online.
 Or get in touch with Medicaid Provider Services at 1-800-338-7909 (Option 5) or e-mail IMEProviderServices@dhs.state.ia.us

-- Develop the management and oversight needed to operate as a paid provider.
-See the Iowa Medicaid Enterprise Provider Manuals or contact Medicaid Provider Services for more information.
+- Learn to manage and carry out the role of a paid provider.
+See the Iowa Medicaid Enterprise Provider Manuals or contact Medicaid Provider Services to learn more.